2 Methods for Drying Cocoa Beans

+In this blog post we will discuss what drying cocoa beans means and the processes used.
 Making anything with chocolate is fun and tasty.
-There is a process to get the cocoa you bake and cook with to your shelves, and it starts in the regions where cacao grows.
-The pods that will eventually produce chocolate grow up to 20 degrees north and south of the equator, and depending on the region, the quality can change.
+There is a process to get the cocoa you bake and cook with to your shelves, and it starts in the regions where cacao grows, like here in Thailand.
+The cocoa pods that will eventually produce chocolate grow up to 20 degrees north and south of the equator, and depending on the region, the quality can change.
 The highest-quality cocoa receives careful monitoring for the ideal grown, fermented, and dried beans.

 What are Cocoa Beans?